Onkar4578/onkarculture/README.md

 ## Overview

-ExplorX is an innovative app developed for the Smart India Hackathon, addressing problem statement 1486-A. The app aims to revitalize the tourism industry by providing an integrated platform for travelers, hotels, travel agencies, and other related services.
+ExplorX is an innovative app developed for PBL.
+The app aims to revitalize the tourism industry by providing an integrated platform for travelers, hotels, travel agencies, and other related services.

 ## Features